HarshThakur015/Ecommerce_Follow_Along/README.md

 **Summary**
 This milestone will help in understanding how to create cart functionality, including UI development and API integration to modify product quantities dynamically.

+---

+### Milestone 20 - Profile Page Frontend & Backend Endpoint

+**Introduction**

+Welcome to **Milestone 20**.
+In this milestone, we will develop a profile page frontend and implement a backend endpoint to retrieve and display user data effectively.

+**Objectives**
+By the completion of this milestone, you will:

+- Develop a backend endpoint to retrieve and send user data via email.
+- Implement a frontend profile page to display user details.
+- Ensure the display of profile information, including the profile photo, name, email, and addresses.

+**Implementation Steps**

+1. **Backend Development:**
+   - Develop an endpoint to retrieve and transmit user data.
+   - Ensure that the endpoint securely sends user data via email.

+2. **Frontend Development:**
+   - Design and implement a structured profile page to present user data.
+   - Display the profile photo, name, and email in a dedicated section.
+   - Present the user’s address details in a separate section.
+   - Include an **"Add Address"** button to facilitate the addition of new addresses.
+   - Display a message stating **"No address found"** when no address data is available.

+**Conclusion**

+This milestone provides essential knowledge on structuring and displaying a user profile page effectively.
+The implementation will enhance the understanding of frontend-backend interaction for user data management.